mega6453/SeeTestCloudAPI/README.md

 e.g. CloudAPIClient client = new CloudAPIClient("https://xxxxx.com", "xxxxxxxxxxx");

 ```
-Use the created instance to call the available methods.e.g.
+Use the created instance to call the available methods.
 ```
 e.g.
 client.GetAvailableDeviceNames();